New California DOT Regulations

 What Are California’s Regulations for Truck Driver Logs?

 ELDs are an invaluable tool in helping to improve driver safety on the roads.
 By giving employers and drivers an accurate, digital record of their working hours and driving behaviors, they can help ensure that no one is taking shortcuts or engaging in dangerous activities like speeding or failing to take mandated breaks.
 In the event of a personal injury claim related to a trucking incident, ELD data can be used as evidence to demonstrate negligence—making sure those responsible are held accountable for their actions.
-Read about Texas DOT Number and USDOT Number.
+Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 What Are the Inspection Requirements in California?